 If your GPU temps remain below 75°C then it is in the healthiest range.
 At this level, your GPU will perform well, especially while playing games FPS performance will improve.

 Modern video cards typically have a maximum temperature range between 95°C-105°C but at this point, GPU starts thermal throttling.
 The performance will decrease, and you may also face a sudden shutdown.

 80°C or below is the best GPU temps under load.
 Once it starts hitting 90°C, you may start to feel uncomfortable, though technically it’s still safe.

 As a general rule, your GPU must not attain 90°C at any cost.
 You may find manufacturers telling you that their GPU can sustain under 110°C but it’s not true.

-No, it’s perfectly safe and the best temp range for all kinds of GPU.
+No, it’s perfectly safe and has the best temp range for all kinds of GPU.
 You shouldn’t need to worry and you will get optimal GPU performance at this temp.

-Either you have 1070 or 1070Ti GPU in your system, its normal temp should remain between 70°C and the max temp must not go beyond 94°C.
+Whether you have 1070 or 1070Ti GPU in your system, its normal temp should remain between 70°C and the max temp must not go beyond 94°C.

 NVIDIA claims that their GPU can withstand high temp such as 110°C. Theoretically, it is accurate but when you gather field data then you will know that its performance and life span decrease drastically.